Updated on October 27, 2022 | 5 minute read

 Click to enlarge.
 Source: Bidnamic data.

 At Bidnamic, we can help maximise your Google Shopping experience and allow you to get the most out of the platform.
-So, book a call today and discover what Google Shopping can do for you.
+So, book a demo and discover what Google Shopping can do for you.

 Tom is a Content Marketing Executive, producing content and case studies to simplify the Google Shopping experience, and help our clients discover if Google Shopping is the right channel for them.
 With an MA in English Literature, Tom has a passion for writing and sharing information with the masses.